rebelsky/csc321-jekyll/_dev/_home/syllabus.md

 Historical evidence suggests that what you get out of the course depends on what you put into it.

-The course meets two days per week for the first seven weeks of the semester.
+The course meets three days per week for the first seven weeks of the semester.
 Note that this semester marks the fourth or fifth different scheduling model we have tried for the course.
 You are expected to do about nine hours of work outside of class each week.
-You may timebox that work.
+You may timebox the programmign part of that work.

-Learning Goals
+Learning goals
 --------------

 By the end of this course,  you should be able to